Arslaan-Siddiqui-TSM/PM-Agent-using-ReWOO/README.md

 - Node.js 18+ (for the frontend)
 - Docker (for Qdrant)
 - API keys:
-  - OpenAI: required for embeddings (text-embedding-3-\*)
+  - OpenAI or Google Gemini: for the LLM (choose via `LLM_PROVIDER` env var)
-  - Google Gemini or OpenAI: for the LLM (choose via env)
+  - OpenAI or Google Gemini: for embeddings (choose via `EMBEDDING_PROVIDER` env var)

-Note: Even if you use Gemini for the LLM, OpenAI API key is still needed for embeddings unless you modify code to use a different embedding provider.
+Note: You can mix and match providers!
+For example: use Gemini for LLM and OpenAI for embeddings, or vice versa.

 ## Setup (Windows cmd)